saphir746/BiobankRead-Bash/README.rst

-It is best to call these functions within executabel files - such as in the test_ script here - to ensure alll input variables are well specified
+It is best to call these functions within executabel files - such as in the test_ script here - to ensure alll input variables are well specified.

 ############
-Examples
+Example
 ############
+We aim to extract all data regarding lung cancer in UkBiobank, using the data associated to a specific application.
+For this purpose, we look through the following:

+- HES data: any hospital admission marked with the following ICD10 codes:  C34, C340, C341, C342, C343, C348, C349, or ICD9 codes: 162 (162.0, 2, 3, 4, 5, 8, or 9)
+- Self reported data: anyone who reported having the illnesses # 1001, 1027 and/or 1028 in questionaires (data field 20001_)
+- Mortality data: anyone who had one of the following codes listed as primary_ and/or secondary_ cause(s) of death: C34, C340, C341, C342, C343, C348, C349

+Note that some subjects will have records appearing in several or all of these fields.

+We proceed by extracting data with the desired specifications as follows:

+- python extract_HES.py .... --codes ICD10LC.txt (ICD10LC.txt contains C34, C340, C341, C342, C343, C348, C349) --codeType ICD10 ....
+- python extract_HES.py .... --codes ICD9LC.txt (ICD9LC.txt contains 1620, 1622, 1623, 1624, 1625, 1628, 1629) --codeType ICD9 ....
+- python extract_SR.py .... --disease SRLC.txt (ICD9LC.txt contains 1001, 1027, 1028) --SRcancer True ...
+- python extract_death.py .... --codes ICD10.txt --primary True --seconday True ....

+Make sure to specify all other necessary input variables before running the scripts.

+Each of these script calls will return an output file, each of these will have one common column: eid - the anonymised IDs of the UKB subjects.
+Using this, all of the output files can be merged together around their 'eid' columns using any conventional data analysis software (R, python, SAS, ...)

+That's it - in a few easy steps we extracted all information on lung cancer available in UKBiobank!

 ################################